Sunday, 15 December 2024

 Aside from Honeyman, there are one or two sound effects used here and there, and also some other voices to give occasional background chatter or laughter.
 However, the other main presence is the music – by Peter Fenn, who was evidently Anglia’s Head of Music at the time.
 He employs the services of the Choir of Norwich Cathedral, to give the soundtrack an appropriately festive air.

 Director John Salway had worked at Anglia for some years, including on the the previous Honeyman / Worsley children’s efforts.
-Like Honeyman, he also died young, in 1972 which production on their version of Treasure Island.
+Like Honeyman, he also died young, in 1972 while in production on their version of Treasure Island.

 Underdone Potato: